caseycs/laravel-elixir-frontend-skeleton/README.md

 # laravel-elixir-frontend-skeleton

-How to develop front-end for Laravel-based application, when back-end is not ready?
+How to develop front-end for Laravel-based application, when back-end is not ready, but you still watch to use twig layouts, macros, includes and also js and css pre-processing?

 Just few steps: